 Despite its name, the French press isn’t innately French.
 The design, in fact, was patented by an Italian in 1929.

-In France, the device is known as a ‘cafetière. ‘ I lived in France for almost a year and rarely saw it used.
+In France and UK, the device is known as a ‘cafetière. ‘ I lived in France for almost a year and rarely saw it used.
 Most Frenchmen seem to prefer espresso.

 However, the renowned ‘Melior’ French press is credited to the French firm Martin SA.
 But in 1991, the Danish company Bodum acquired the rights to the design and launched it as the “Chambord.”